zhukovdm/T1G4/README.md

 Solution: Stop means úzel, which has its own id and times.
 Stop is mandatorily associated with the station.
 Station may serve stops.

-- [ ] Structure textual description similar to [link](https://ofn.gov.cz/rozhraní-katalogů-otevřených-dat/2021-01-11/#třída-katalog).
+- [x] Structure textual description similar to [link](https://ofn.gov.cz/rozhraní-katalogů-otevřených-dat/2021-01-11/#třída-katalog).

+Solution: restructure text into hierarchy.